 A lot of European resorts connect together giving them some impressive terrain figures, for example, Les 3 Vallees (which has just been added to the Epic Pass) in France combines Courchevel, Meribel, and Val Thorens giving them the world’s biggest ski area with 600 kilometres of runs.
 They have 328 runs, but if you consider that Whistler Blackcomb has over 200 you can see why they’d also be included in this CNN list of biggest ski resorts in the world.
 They have the biggest ski area in North America, at 8,171 acres, with Park City and Powder Mountain in Utah being the only ones close to this amount of terrain.

 So, what do you think now?
-Need to readjust that bucket list order a touch?
+Are these mountain innovations something you’d want to see in real life?
 No matter what time of year you choose to come, there’s always something to explore in Whistler.

 If you fancy ticking a few things off that old bucket list then give the team at Whistler.com a shout, they can help put all the pieces together for you, so you don’t miss a thing.